suning-opensource/frustrated-random-walk/README.md

-# frustrated-random-walk
+# Frustrated random walk

 A graph algorithm for evaluating node distances.

 This repository is an implementation of the algorithm presented here: https://arxiv.org/abs/1908.09644